All planning checklists

 Start a group chat/communication channel

-Share early ideas and polls for New Forest activities or Winchester dining spots to gauge interest.
+Run early polls on New Forest activities or Winchester dinner spots to gauge what mates actually want.

 Easy·Medium impact